Hope Remains ranch is seeking:

-- Special Events – Assist with organizing fundraisers, participating in community service work days at the ranch, 5K race, annual golf tournament and other events held throughout the year.
+- Special Events – Assist with organizing fundraisers, participating in community service work days at the ranch, 5K race, annual golf tournament, clay shoot, banquet, and other events held throughout the year.
 (Hours depend on each event).

-- Builders/Handy Persons – Use your special talents to rebuild fences, paint, do yard work, and miscellaneous maintenance necessary.
+- Builders/Handy Persons – Use your special talents to rebuild fences, paint, do yard work, and miscellaneous maintenance.
 (Flexible hours and days)

 - Office – Assist with filing, data entry, mailings, photocopying, phone calls, research, and other miscellaneous tasks.
 (Flexible hours Monday-Friday)

 Commitment (Mentors/Volunteers): A minimum commitment of one afternoon (1.5 hours) is required.
 Mentors and volunteers must also attend a training session prior to starting their role at the ranch.